Pleural Fluid Analysis

 - Physical characteristics—fluid appears clear

-- Protein or albumin level—decreased
+- Protein or albumin concentration—decreased

 - Cell count—few cells are counted